 - If the preceptor is an ND practicing in an unlicensed state or is not covered by malpractice/professional liability insurance, students may only observe and not participate in patient.
 The preceptor must assure that the student has no physical contact with patients and provides no medical advice in these circumstances.

 - Please request an update on your profile on MyCareer whenever you have changes to your licensure, malpractice coverage, availability, desired student schedule, student requirements, contact information or anything affecting preceptorship eligibility.

 - Students wishing to work with you will fill out and file a Placement Record.
-Please review and approve the student’s expressed Learning Goals prior to day 1 of all rotations of more than 8 total hours.
+Please review and approve the student’s expressed learning goals prior to day one of all rotations of more than eight total hours.
 Add your own goals in conversation with the student if desired.

 - Preceptors must be physically on-site for supervisory purposes whenever the student is present during the rotation.

 - Orient student to the clinic/site, patient population, most frequent diagnoses seen, procedures commonly performed, and clinic policies and procedures, including HIPAA regulations.
 Discuss with student the preferred method for communication with the preceptor and/or clinic.